Home Invasion Survival. What would you do to keep your family safe?

 At 9:00 pm you hear a knock on the door and your spouse gets up to answer the door.
 After the door is unlocked you hear a sudden outburst as two strange young men burst through the door and into your living room.

-As the door crashes open, you see your spouse is being punched and beaten to the floor.
-Before you have time react you are overcome by physical force and threats of harm to you and your family.
-The two men are brandishing guns and are shouting obscene threats and commands simultaneously as they push you onto the couch.
+As the door crashes open, you see your spouse being punched and beaten to the floor.
+Before you have time to react you are overcome by physical force and threats of harm to you and your family.
+The two men are brandishing guns and shouting obscene threats and commands simultaneously as they push you onto the couch.
 One of the men quickly searches the house for other occupants while the other stands guard over you.